mi6/ic-ui-kit/CONTRIBUTING.md

 Pull requests must have the approval of 2 reviewers before they can be merged into the `develop` branch.

+Pull requests must also ensure they tick off everything on the checklist.
+For more information on some of the checklist points, please read the available [checklist guide](CHECKLIST.md).

 ### React

 Stencil provides [plugins](https://stenciljs.com/docs/overview), which outputs wrapped framework agnostic components.
 During the build stage, React components are dynamically generated and are accessible from the React package.